 Whisky is preferred by many people as a premium alcoholic drink to wine.
 That’s because it is known to last much longer.
 You could, in effect, keep a bottle of whisky for more than 100 years, pour it out, and still have it taste the same!
 The effects are incredible!
 What’s more, many people invest in aging whiskies as they tend to be collector’s items.
 Some bottles go for thousands at auction, if they are rare and/or old enough to catch a buyer’s interest.

-Do you know any interesting or fun facts about whisky that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about whisky?
+Share them in the comments below!